garth5689/garth5689.github.io/_posts/2017-04-26-empty_court_seats.md

 Additional clarifications I made:
 * President elected every 4 years, Senate every 2 years.
-* Judicial terms will be integers (whole years), and if a judge leaves on an election year, the subsequent government will nominate.
+* Judicial terms will be integers (whole years), and if a judge leaves on an election year, the seat will be potentially filled by the incoming government.

-Note: I have omitted some of the code for brevity.
-Full code [here](https://github.com/andrewzwicky/puzzles/tree/master/FiveThirtyEightRiddler/2017-04-14)
+*I have omitted some of the code for brevity.
+Full code [here](https://github.com/andrewzwicky/puzzles/tree/master/FiveThirtyEightRiddler/2017-04-14)*
 <!--break-->

 ```python